-The RB Rail AS BIM Management team is composed by 4 separate roles:
+The RB Rail AS BIM team roles:

-- BIM Manager, acting as BIM leader of Employer.
-Role appointed by Employer. - BIM Coordinator, acting as local BIM leaders of RB Rail AS (Latvia, Lithuania and Estonia).
-Role appointed by Employer. - BIM Information Manager, acting as the BIM Manager from RB Rail AS side for what concern to projects.
-Role that could be performed both by Employer employees or by an external Assistance (BIM Technical experts) - CDE-AR Information Manager, acting as the Supporting Technology Manager.
-Role that could be performed both by Employer employees or by an external Assistance (BIM Technical experts)
+- BIM Team Leader, acting as BIM leader of RB Rail AS / National implementing body.
+Role appointed by Employer employees. - BIM and AIM coordinator, acting as local BIM and Asset information manager leaders of RB Rail AS (Latvia, Lithuania and Estonia).
+Role appointed by Employer employees. - GIS and BIM coordinator, acting as the Geographic Information System (GIS) and BIM Coordinator Role appointed by Employer employees.

 Depending on the scale of the projects managed, it is understood that the BIM Information Managers and the CDE-AR Information Managers can drive several projects at the same time.
-Those roles are strongly technical so it is recommended that these roles are covered by BIM Specialists.
+Those roles are strongly technical, so it is recommended that these roles are covered by BIM Specialists.
 RB Rail AS / National implementing bodies will decide whether internal or external.

-RB Rail AS Roles Description Tasks / responsibilities RB Rail AS Information Manager / BIM Manager The BIM Manager leads the implementation of BIM throughout the project in compliance with RB Rail AS goals and leads the RB Rail AS BIM integrated team.
-The BIM Manager is the primary point of contact for any BIM related issues within Rail Baltica partners (and local authorities), the Infrastructure Managers and the Supplier or Service Providers and will be part on any commercial discussion related to the BIM development and / or implementation.
-Define the BIM strategy and requirements for the project, identifying and maintaining the BIM goals and priorities Review and approve the BIM Execution Plan and the MIDP Lead the RB Rail AS integrated BIM team/s, tracking and monitoring their performance Report to Rail Baltica upper management on any issues surrounding BIM implementation Evaluate and report BIM scope change impact to upper management Ensure the project provides the tools, processes, and support to manage the information in a structured, coordinated, and accurate way Ensure any BIM related topic is adequately communicated among the project stakeholders Ensure an effective relationship with all stakeholders on the project regarding BIM deployment Coordinate efforts within the BIM Teams in accordance to project needs Act as primary Stakeholder/Contractor interface on any BIM related issue Facilitate the adoption of collaborative ways of working Leads the deployment of the CDE and the Asset Register RB Rail AS Implementer Information Coordinator (part of RB Rail AS BIM Mng integrated team) Equivalent role to the BIM Manager but focused on local (Latvia, Estonia, Lithuania) delivery aspects - Same tasks of the BIM Manager but in close discussion with local implementation bodies.
+RB Rail AS Roles Description Tasks / responsibilities RB Rail BIM Team Leader Leads the implementation of BIM throughout the project in compliance with RB Rail AS goals and leads the RB Rail AS BIM integrated team.
+The BIM Team Leader is the primary point of contact for any BIM related issues within Rail Baltica partners (and local authorities), the Infrastructure Managers and the Supplier or Service Providers and will be part on any commercial discussion related to the BIM development and / or implementation.
+Define the BIM strategy and requirements for the project, identifying and maintaining the BIM goals and priorities Review and approve the BIM Execution Plan and the MIDP Lead the RB Rail AS integrated BIM team/s, tracking and monitoring their performance Report to Rail Baltica upper management on any issues surrounding BIM implementation Evaluate and report BIM scope change impact to upper management Ensure the project provides the tools, processes, and support to manage the information in a structured, coordinated, and accurate way Ensure any BIM related topic is adequately communicated among the project stakeholders Ensure an effective relationship with all stakeholders on the project regarding BIM deployment Coordinate efforts within the BIM Teams in accordance to project needs Act as primary Stakeholder/Contractor interface on any BIM related issue Facilitate the adoption of collaborative ways of working Leads the deployment of the CDE and the Asset Register Provides access roles to the CDE and Asset Register to the Service Provider / Supplier RB Rail AS BIM and AIM coordinator Equivalent role to the BIM Team Leader but focused on local (Latvia, Estonia, Lithuania) delivery aspects Controls the BIM implementation during the project, from RB Rail AS side Checks and approves the BIM Execution Plan in collaboration with the BIM Team Leader in compliance with the project objectives Ensure that design processes and procedures comply with the BIM Manual and follow the project BIM goals